Sutharsanjay123/stock-price-app/README.md

 📸 UI Preview
 Add screenshots of your app running here for better visual appeal.

-🛡️ License
-MIT License – free to use and modify.

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first.